apfelbox/PHP-File-Download/README.md

 ```

-## Create a download for a file via the content
+## Create a download for a file via content
 ```php
 $content = "This is the content of the file:";
 $fileDownload = FileDownloader::createFromString($content);